mjt-books/python-book/chapters/chapter-4.md

 run_par(workers=4)
 ```

-Observe how speedup changes with the number of workers.
+Observe how speedup changes with the number of workers, and whether results from `run_seq` and `run_par` match closely.

 ### 3. Observe CPU utilization while scaling workers